haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Some single structure analysis

-Going back to command line analysis, we are providing in the `scripts` directory a simple script that extract some model statistics for acceptable or better models from the `caprieval` steps.
+Going back to command line analysis, we are providing in the `scripts` directory a simple script that extracts some model statistics for acceptable or better models from the `caprieval` steps.
 To use it, simply call the script with as argument the run directory you want to analyze, e.g.:

 <a class="prompt prompt-cmd">